kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 #### EndpointSlice

-When a `ServiceExport` is created, this will cause `EndpointSlice` objects for the underlying `Service` to be created in each cluster within the supercluster, associated with the derived `ServiceImport`.
+When a `ServiceExport` is created, this will cause `EndpointSlice` objects for the underlying `Service` to be created in each importing cluster within the supercluster, associated with the derived `ServiceImport`.
 One or more `EndpointSlice` resources will exist for the exported `Service`, with each `EndpointSlice` containing only endpoints from a single source cluster.
 These `EndpointSlice`